synthesized-io/insight/docs/core/user_guide/imputation.rst

    47, *NaN*, ``True``
    72, 3600, ``False``

-A ``DataImputer`` object can get the information such as marginal and joint probability distributions provided by the ``HighDimSynthesizer`` and fill missing values with realistic new samples:
+A :class:`~synthesized.complex.DataImputer` object can get the information such as marginal and joint probability distributions provided by the :class:`~synthesized.complex.HighDimSynthesizer` and fill missing values with realistic new samples:

 .. csv-table:: credit-imputed.csv
    :header: "Age", "MonthlyIncome", "Delinquent"